petsc/petsc/doc/developers/documentation.rst

 is tracked in the primary PETSc Git repository.
 However, image files are too large to track directly this way (especially because they persist in the integration branches' histories).

-Therefore, we store image files in a separate Git repository.
+Therefore, we store image files in a separate Git repository, `Images  <https://gitlab.com/petsc/petsc>`__.
 This repository is automatically cloned if not already available when building the documentation.
 It can also be cloned by running ``make images`` in the ``doc/`` directory.
 Any new images required must be added to the currently-used branch of this repository.